wizardsoftheweb/zero-trust-secrets-poc/docs/poc/04-simple-client.md

 * Bootstrap its secrets by hitting `/rando` on the control server
 * Monitor its secrets and update them accordingly as they change

+For easy proof of updated conf, I'm gonna make the client another gin server.

 ## Initial Configuration

 This shouldn't require any explanation.
 The clients need to know where to store config.